 Click here for the free PDF. |

 One of the most important and ubiquitous foods of Passover is matzo (aka matza or matzah), basically an unleavened cracker.
-While it's part of the ritual of this holiday, it's also a wonderful ingredient for cooking, and I've used it in this recipe.
+While it's part of the ritual of this holiday, it's also a wonderful ingredient for cooking, and I've used it in this delightful recipe.

-To continue reading this recipe post, scroll down, click here or on the read more link below.
 Or download the recipe here in a free PDF that you can print save or share.

 ![]() |

-Today’s recipe uses Matzo Cake Meal.
+This Passover recipe will give you an amazingly delicious hot pastry that tastes like a cross between a hot apple pie and an apple croissant.
 It's my own step-by-step rendering of a popular Passover treat.
-It’s delicious, easy, and fun to make.
+It’s not only delicious, easy, it's fun to make.

-Please note that raw flour will not give you the same amazing results so do not sub it.
+Please also note that raw flour will not give you the same amazing results so do not sub it.
 Cake Meal is not raw.
 It's an already-baked product made from finely ground matzos, and that's what you need for this recipe.

 May you eat it with joy and have a good Pesach!